College Savings Calculators

 • You can see how much to save using both Section 529 Plans and non-qualified tuition savings plans - both having public and private budgets.

 • With the multiple-student version, you can use a surplus in one student's investment account to fund a deficit in another's.

 • It summarizes everything in text / numbers and then has several charts and graphs to show all of the pertinent information.
-There are too many features to list here with all of the charts, please see the demo.
+There are too many features to list here with all of the charts, download the free demo to see more.

 • The cash flows can be integrated into other modules of the financial plan software (retirement, cash flow, life insurance needs, net worth, etc.).

 • The program can be used for other things other than college planning.
 Any time there is a need for a limited series of annual payments in the future, this will work fine.

 Please note that this college savings program does not calculate or determine eligibility for 529 plans, student loans, nor grants.
 There is also no database of estimated costs of attending any college.
 They change too much and are easily found online (the link to that is in the directions).